-Read more about our history, our governance, and our Distinguished Women Award winners by utilizing the menu choices on the left.
+Read more about our history, our Distinguished Women Award winners, our Board of Directors, and our governance to learn more about AAUW-OML.
 AAUW has videos on YouTube that include explanations of our mission and our impact.

 The American Association of University Women advances equity for women and girls through advocacy, education, philanthropy, and research.